 Here's this week's challenge.
 Good luck!

-Are you an aspiring botanist or biologist?
-Think you know your plants and animals?
-Try our Nature trivia, thanks to Beth in Elko New Market!
+In honor of the 72nd Primetime Emmy Awards on Sunday, September 20, try your hand at some 2020 television trivia, created by Kyle in New Prague.
 The multiple choice challenge is timed, so the faster you respond, the more points you get!
-You have until Tuesday, July 21 at noon to take the challenge.
+You have until Tuesday, September 22 at noon to take the challenge.